ni/nilrt-docs/docs/source/remote/vscode_remote.rst

 installed directly to the remote system without concern of linker errors when deploying.

-**Note:** For more information on cross compiling, refer to NI Linux Real-Time Cross Compiling: Using the NI Linux Real-Time Cross Compile Toolchain with Visual Studio Code.
+For more information on cross compiling, refer to NI Linux Real-Time Cross Compiling: Using the NI Linux Real-Time Cross Compile Toolchain with Visual Studio Code.